seperman/fast-autocomplete/README.md

 # Usage

 First of all lets start from your data.
 The library leaves it up to you how to prepare your data.
+If you want to go straight to the factory function that lets you use the library in its easiest and most common case, skip all these and jump to the [sort](#sort) example.

 ## Example 1